On this page you will learn information on how to reduce your risk of cancer. You will also find resources for your use.

-Across 2023 modules will be published on www.hseland.ie, including modules on tobacco, alcohol, skin protection, body weight, eating for health, physical activity, radon, screening, HRT, breastfeeding, vaccines, workplace carcinogens.
+All modules are available on www.hseland.ie, with modules covering topics on tobacco, alcohol, skin protection, body weight, healthy eating, physical activity, radon, screening, HRT, oral contraceptives, breastfeeding, vaccinations and workplace carcinogens.

 Visit www.hseland.ie and search for ‘Reducing Cancer Risk’ to access the modules.

 A video explaining the 'Reducing Cancer Risk' eLearning programme is available by clicking here

 The HSE National Cancer Control Programme published the first National Survey on Cancer Awareness and Attitudes, September 2022.
 The research survey was conducted amongst a representative sample of 2,874 adults aged 18 and over living in Ireland.
 Findings report there is strong consensus on the potential for certain risk behaviours to cause cancer, especially those related to tobacco smoking and sun exposure.
 There are lower levels of recognition of cancer risk associated with alcohol consumption, dietary factors, physical activity, body weight, breast feeding, and factors related to ‘health conditions, medicines and treatment’.
 The data can inform development of effective cancer prevention initiatives and monitor the impact of these initiatives.
 Download the report or watch a presentation on findings by clicking on the links below

 Reducing risk of cancer information and resources

 Each individual’s risk of getting cancer is influenced by a wide range of factors.
 Things that we can’t change (like our age and genetics) and things that we can change (like what we eat, whether we drink alcohol, exercise, and protect our skin from the sun).
 We can all take action to reduce our risk of cancer.
 Resources for your use can be downloaded from the links below.